minborg/infinite-sets/README.md

 # infinite-sets
-A Demonstration of Infinite Sets
+A Demonstration of Infinite Sets under Java 9.
+You could easily backport the module to Java 8.

 This is how you could use the code:

+### Main.java
 ```
 import com.speedment.infinite_sets.ImmutableStreamSet;
 import static com.speedment.infinite_sets.Sets.*;